 Doing so will ensure that you have the capacity and resources needed to move forward, not only in the short term, but in the long term as well.
 Map out different scenarios and create alternative plans depending on what you find out.

 If your company has put together a strategy plan, times of uncertainty and crisis can be a good opportunity to reevaluate these plans and assess your progress.
 Or maybe engage in building a team strategy and create different options for future paths.
+Having a built-in strategy will make it easier to talk to the team when the future is uncertain.
+Since there’s already a plan in place.

 Collaborating with your team can also help you carry out research and gather the right information.
 Collecting as much data as you can, will allow you to make more informed decisions.
 Use past reports or bring in outside experts to get a different perspective.